HonkingGoose/git-gosling/docs/getting_started/installing_git.md

 #### Use an unofficial ppa to get an up-to-date version of Git

-Ubuntu 18.04/16.04 and Debian Stable will provide an outdated version of Git via their official package repositories.
+Ubuntu usually has an older version of Git in their official package repositories.
-You will not be able to follow the guide unless you use the `git-core/ppa` or build Git from the source files.
+If you want to get the latest version of Git, you can use the `git-core/ppa`.

-Keep in mind, that when you use a `git-core/ppa` you're trusting somebody other than the official Ubuntu/Debian package maintainers.
+When you use the `git-core/ppa` you're trusting somebody other than the official Ubuntu/Debian package maintainers.

 To setup a ppa, follow these steps: